rcvd/RoamStudio/README.md

 - Mobile Font Size
 - Headings (Font Family, Size, Color, Spacing)
 - Code Blocks (Font Family, Size, Hide Line Numbers)
+- External Links (Color, Style, Weight)
 - Page Links (Color, Style, Weight)
 - Reference Links (Color, Style, Weight)
+- Block Links (Color, Style, Weight)
-- Tags (Color, Style, Font Size, Background, Radius, Invert)
+- Tags (Color, Style, Font Size, Background, Padding, Radius)
-- Date Links (Color, Style, Font Size, Background, Radius, Invert, Icons)
+- Date Links (Color, Style, Font Size, Background, Padding, Radius, Icons)

 ## Available Modules

 You can also enable the following enhancements:

-- Advanced Heading Spacing: Remove margins for headings on collapse
+- Advanced Heading Spacing: Remove margins for headings when collapsed
 - Bullet Effects: Subtle effect of bullet hovering
 - Centered Search: Centers the find or create dialog, hides the search icon (use keyboard shortcuts :))
-- Strike done todos: Strikes out done todos
 - Disable Animations: Disable all animations and transitions to speed up the UI
 - Dynamic Image Sizes: Enable dynamic image sizes (scaled to 100% width)
+- Dynamic PDF Sizes: Enable dynamic pdf sizes (scaled to 100% width)
 - Hide Logo: Hide Roam Research Logo
 - Hide Shortcuts: Hide Shortcuts Heading
 - Hide Sidebar Icons: Hide Sidebar Icons (Daily Notes Page, Graph, All Pages, Roam Depot) and make text bold
 - Masonry Sidebar: Change the right sidebar to a masonry view of the windows
+- Mobile Caret: Shows a bigger caret for collapsing lists on mobile
 - Mobile Sidebar: Show the right sidebar below the main window on mobile
 - More Room for Roam: Hides Bullets on empty blocks
-- No line-break within dates: Dates are not wrapped at the end of the line but transferred to the next line.
+- No line-break within dates: Dates are not wrapped at the end of the line but transferred to the following line.
 - Remove Logpage minimum height: Removes the height settings from the day blocks on the log page
-- Subtle Controls: Make controls (bullets, carets and multibars) less intrusive when block is not focused
+- Remove sidebar borders: Removes the borders from the sidebars
 - Remove topbar borders: Removes the borders from the topbar
+- Strike finished todos: Strikes out finished todos
+- Subtle Controls: Make controls (bullets, carets, and multi-bars) less intrusive when a block is not focused

 ## Advanced Customizations